-Maximum net size 750 feet long and 7 feet high; minimum size 2-3/4 inches stretched mesh.
+Maximum net length 750 feet when set end-to-end, maximum net height 7 feet; minimum size 2-3/4 inches stretched mesh.

-Nets must be marked with at least 2 surface buoys at each end; buoys must display the registration number, be marked with reflective tape, and be large enough to be visible to the naked eye from a distance of 1,320 feet.
+Nets must be marked with at least 2 surface buoys, one at each end; buoys must display the permit number(s) of the person(s) using the net, be marked with reflective tape, and be large enough to be visible to the naked eye from a distance of 1,320 feet.

 Lay nets may not be set within 1,320 feet of another lay net already set.